python/cpython/Doc/library/numbers.rst

    Subtypes :class:`Real` and adds :attr:`~Rational.numerator` and :attr:`~Rational.denominator` properties, which
-   should be in lowest terms.
+   should be in lowest terms, instances of :class:`Integral`.
 With these, it provides a default for :func:`float`.

    .. attribute:: numerator